Offshore Wind Research

 Experts conduct in-depth studies of the impacts of and needs for integrating offshore wind into the nation's land-based utility grid.
-In addition, NREL's controllable grid interface test system can reduce certification testing time and costs while providing system engineers with a better understanding of how wind turbines react to disturbances on the electric power system.
+In addition, NREL's controllable grid interface validation system can reduce certification evaluation time and costs while providing system engineers with a better understanding of how wind turbines react to disturbances on the electric power system.

 Wind Power Plant Modeling and Simulation

 Engineers have developed software with state-of-the-art simulation and analysis capabilities that allows industry stakeholders to perform a wide variety of optimization studies for lowering the cost of energy, including specific modules for modeling offshore plant design and cost.

 Offshore technology development is aimed at finding technological solutions to lowering the cost of manufacturing and installing utility-scale wind power plants in U.S. waters.
 Deployment is facilitated by clarifying functional requirements, loading environments, and permitting criteria with key stakeholders for both fixed-bottom and floating systems.